georust/rinex/rinex-cli/README.md

 rinex-cli --sv-epoch --fp test_resources/CRNX/V3/ESBC00DNK_R_20201770000_01D_30S_MO.crx.gz
 ```

-Use the `RUST_LOG` environment variable to enjoy the env logger.
+Use the `RUST_LOG` environment variable to setup the logger.
 Set the sensitivy as desired, "trace" being the most sensitive,
 "info" the standard value: